Select. Submit. Protect.

 Project

-Secure a climate smart amendment under the NW Forest Plan for 24.5 million acres of federally managed lands in western Oregon, Washington, and northwestern California by working with an effective, efficient regional coalition.
+Working through an effective, efficient regional coalition, we are working to secure a climate smart amendment under the NW Forest Plan for 24.5 million acres of federally managed lands in western Oregon, Washington, and northwestern California.

 What TCA Staff are Saying

-The Forest Service is set to complete this revision process by the end of the year, impacting over 24 million acres of carbon-dense forests in Oregon, Washington, and California.
-MVCA and its partners have remained focused on ensuring recreational access, Tribal voices, and conservation values are lifted up, and have seats on the Federal Advisory Committee that is helping guide the process.
+The Forest Service is still on track to complete this process in 2025, impacting over 24 million acres of carbon-dense forests in Oregon, Washington, and California.
+MVCC and its partners have remained focused on ensuring recreational access, Tribal voices, and conservation values are lifted up.

 Prior Funding